 The Willamette (pronounced "wil-lam-it") Valley has become a wine lover’s Shangri-La, particularly in the northern Yamhill and Washington counties between Interstate 5 and the Oregon Coast, a region that is not only carpeted with vineyards but encompasses small hotels and inns, cozy restaurants, and casual wine bars.

-The valley definitely has an artsy, expressive, and fun side, with its wine and beer festivals, theater, music, crafts, and even ballooning.
-Many residents and visitors are serious runners and bicyclists, particularly in Corvallis and Eugene, so pay attention while driving.
+The valley definitely has an artsy, expressive, and fun side, with its wine and beer festivals, theater, music, crafts, and culinary events.
+Many residents and visitors are serious runners and bicyclists, particularly in Eugene, so pay close attention while driving.